-MSPH — Registered Dietician Program
+MSPH — Human Nutrition / Registered Dietitian Program

 In the dietetics practicum, which follows completion of the MSPH course work, students complete the following: